Tainan Dalpra: Early career

+Black belt career

+2020-21

 In October 2020 Dalpra was promoted to black belt on the podium of the Pan championship by his coach Guilherme Mendes.
 In 2021 Dalpra won the World Championship, the Pan Championship, and the Abu Dhabi Grand Slam Miami.
-He also competed at BJJ Stars 6 on June 26, 2021 and submitted Athos Mirando with a lapel choke.
-He returned to the promotion at BJJ Stars 7 on November 6, 2021 where he submitted Lucas Gualberto with a toehold.
+He also competed at BJJ Stars 6 on June 26, 2021, and submitted Athos Mirando with a lapel choke.
+He returned to the promotion at BJJ Stars 7 on November 6, 2021, where he submitted Lucas Gualberto with a toehold.
 He was then invited to compete in the IBJJF Middleweight Grand Prix on November 13, 2021.
 He defeated Renato Canuto 9-2 on points in the opening round and submitted Jonnatas Gracie with a choke in order to win the tournament.

+2022

 He then won the 2022 European Championship and the 2022 Pan Jiu-Jitsu Championship for the second time, a tournament he has now won at blue, purple, brown and black belt.
 In May, 2022 it was announced that Dalpra had a signed a contract to compete for ONE Championship in the future.
 Dalpra then won the IBJJF World Championship in the middleweight division for a second time in 2022.
-Dalpra was invited to compete in a superfight against Rodrigo Lopes at the IBJJF Middleweight Grand Prix on October 28th, 2022.
+Dalpra was invited to compete in a superfight against Rodrigo Lopes at the IBJJF Middleweight Grand Prix on October 28, 2022.
 He submitted Lopes with an armbar at 4:22.

+2023

 Dalpra returned to the IBJJF European Championship in 2023, winning gold in the middleweight division.
 In March 2023 Dalpra faced Isaque Bahiense in a 30-minute superfight at the IBJJF FloGrappling Grand Prix in Austin, Texas.
-Dalpra won the match on points, 19-2.
+Dalpra won the match on points, 19–2.

-Dalpra is ranked No. 1 in the 2022 FloGrappling Pound For Pound Gi Rankings, No. 1 in the middleweight 2022-2023 IBJJF Gi Ranking and No. 2 in the overall Gi Ranking.
+On March 26, 2023, Dalpra won a gold medal in the middleweight division of the IBJJF Pan Championship 2023.
+He then competed in the Campeonato Brasileiro de Jiu-Jitsu on May 7, 2023, and won gold in the middleweight division.

+Dalpra competed at the 2023 World Jiu-Jitsu Championship on June 3 and 4, winning a silver medal in the middleweight division.
+Dalpra's loss to Jansen Gomes, by way of tiebreaking advantages, 0x0, 2–0, in the final marked the first loss of his IBJJF black belt career.
+Dalpra returned to competition at the IBJJF Asian Championship 2023 on July 7 and won gold in the medium-heavyweight division.
+Dalpra then competed at the Tough Roll Winter Grand Prix on June 29, 2023, submitting Burak Sarman with a brabo choke.

+Dalpra competed against Yan Paiva at the IBJJF Absolute Grand Prix on September 1, 2023.
+He won the match by submission.

+Dalpra was invited to compete in the middleweight division of The Crown on November 19, 2023, alongside Jackson Nagai, Andy Murasaki, and Pedro Maia.
+He beat both opponents and won the division.

+Dalpra announced that he was going to make his no gi debut in 2023, and was booked to compete against Troy Russell at Who's Number One 21: Ryan v Barbosa.
+He won the match by submission, with an armbar.